trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

        sudo su
        cp /root/*.conf /home/pi

-2. Create a folder on pc name "pi" to save the Wireguard configuration file.
+2. Create a folder on pc name "pi" to save the WireGuard configuration file.
 In the folder right-click on the empty space and click `Open a PowerShell window here`, if you don't see that just open PowerShell and in command line type:

        cd path/to/your/folderlocation   ## you can copy&paste location in address bar from windows explorer ##